Bojanov: Transport

 There are no railways or major roads passing through the municipal territory.

 Sights

 The Church of Saint Vitus was built in the Baroque style in 1730.
 It has a separate wooden bell tower.

-The Church of Saint Wenceslaus in Hrbokov was built in 1920–1922 on the site of a demolished Empire style church from the second half of the 19th century.
+The Church of Saint Wenceslaus in Hrbokov was built in 1920–1922 on the site of a demolished Empire church from the second half of the 19th century.